dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 {% pc dart 0 %}
 var jsonData = JSON.parse('{"x":1, "y":2}');
 var point = new Point.fromJson(jsonData);
 {% endpc %}

+Remember that constructors are not inherited, which means that a superclass's named constructor is not inherited by a subclass.
+If you want a subclass to be created with a named constructor defined in the superclass, you must implement that constructor in the subclass.

+By default, a constructor in a subclass will call the superclass's default constructor.
+If no default (zero-argument) constructor is defined in the superclass, you must manually call a constructor in the superclass.

+For example:

+{% pc dart 0 %}
+class Person {
+  Person.fromJson(Map data) {
+    print('in Person');
+  }
+}

+class Employee extends Person {
+  // Person does not have a default constructor
+  // you must call super.fromJson(data)
+  Employee.fromJson(Map data) : super.fromJson(data) {
+    print('in Employee');
+  }
+}

+main() {
+  var emp = new Employee.fromJson({});

+  // prints:
+  // in Person
+  // in Employee
+}
+{% endpc %}

 #### Constant constructors